 World’s Longest Yard Sale Features Tennessee Treasures

-U.S. Highway 127 turns into a linear shopping mall on Thursday, August 2, as the “world’s longest yard sale” begins.
-It’s the 25th year for the 127 Corridor Sale, a shopping spree that ends Sunday, Aug.
-5.
+U.S. Highway 127 turns into a linear shopping mall each August as the “world’s longest yard sale” begins.

 The sale spans 690 miles beginning in Michigan, and winding down to Gadsden, Alabama.
 U.S. Highway 127 enters Tennessee just north of Pall Mall and courses through Clarkrange, Crossville, Pikeville, Dunlap, Walden and Chattanooga.
 Communities and crossroads put out the welcome mat for buyers coming from across the country to browse the many makeshift stands edging the highway.